Zyranix/ADM2-Lecture-Notes/README.md

 - The [most recent version](https://zyranix.github.io/ADM2-Lecture-Notes/2022_ADM2.pdf) of this script is made available with Github Actions.
 You can also have a look at the [generated log files](https://zyranix.github.io/ADM2-Lecture-Notes/2022_ADM2.log)

 ## Set-up
-This set-up is largely inspired by Maximilian Keßler's set-up for lecture notes.
-Please refer to [this link](https://gitlab.com/latexci/packages/LatexPackages) for further instructions.
-This document uses custom packages, so you won't be directly able to compile this document!
+This set-up is largely inspired by Maximilian Keßler's set-up for lecture notes, but also includes some additional dirty changes in the `.sty`-files.
+Please refer to [this link](https://gitlab.com/latexci/packages/LatexPackages) for further details.
+Nonetheless, not all features of Maximilian's set-up are currently used.

+It should suffice to clone this repo and use a fairly recent Tex-distribution.
+The code is tested with TexLive 2022 - note that e.g. the `apt`-distributed packages under Ubuntu (which is TexLive 2017) are **not** sufficient and a custom install of TexLive from their page is necessary!

+Todo: Add tutorial of functionality (for now, refer to Max's repo).

 ## File Structure
 This section explains the TeX-structure of the document